International Transfer & Second Degree Admissions Requirements

 Please review the required application documents for international transfer students below.
 Here are some helpful links:

 - Transfer Credit Evaluation Tool: Find out if any courses from your college/university have been evaluated for transfer credit at Kutztown University.

 - Special Requirements: Some programs have special admissions requirements for transfer students.
-Review the academic program website to learn about the the requirements, if any.
+Review the academic program website to learn about the requirements, if any.